Post-Op Hair Transplant Guide

 Each post-op hair transplant patient is unique and growth will vary from person to person.
 Below, we’ve laid out a general hair transplant growth timeline, to give you some idea of what to expect when.

 Months 1-3: 90% of your transplanted hair may fall out.
 Don’t worry about this!
 It’s a normal process, occurring in 95% of hair transplant cases.
 Some of the natural hair located next to the transplanted grafts may fall out as well.
-This phenomenon is known as "shock loss".
+This phenomenon is known as 'the shedding phase.'
 Again, this isn’t something to be concerned about.
 This is a transient process, meaning that your hair will grow back stronger over the course of the next 3-6 months.
 The donor area will recover gradually as well as your hair starts to grow back.

 Months 3-4: You may not notice such dramatic changes during this time, but around 5% of new fine hair should begin to grow.